chiliseed/django-compose-shob/README.md

 8. `add-app` - adds new django application in your project.
 9. `lint` - run different lint jobs.
 For a full list run with `--help`
 10. `py-test` - run pytest inside the container.
+11. `logs` - show logs for container.
+12. `deploy` - experimental feature, at this point.
+Simply call deploy from inside a directory ready to be packaged, uploaded to the server, that has docker-compose.
+On server, docker-compose will be used to build the images and start the service in daemon mode.

 # Supported operating systems